cgomesu/website/_posts/2020-11-24-Mesh-networking-openwrt-batman.md

 Huge differences in firmware, kernel, or package versions *might* make the implementation of a mesh network a little bit different than the way it was explained here.
 Of note, devices running the `batman-adv` **version 2019.0-2 and older** are certainly incompatible with the instructions found in this tutorial, the reason being that the module was modified after then to better integrate with the [network interface daemon](https://openwrt.org/docs/techref/netifd).
 Fortunately, the implementation using old modules is just a simple as with the latest one.
 [Check what the B.A.T.M.A.N. wiki has to say about it](https://www.open-mesh.org/projects/batman-adv/wiki/Batman-adv-openwrt-config#Batman-adv-20190-2-and-older).
 However, it's worth mentioning that with old batman modules, changes to `/etc/config/network` will likely require a reboot instead of simply reloading `/etc/init.d/network`.

 Also, I've noticed that when installing `kmod-batman-adv`, the package manager will install a minimal version of `batctl`, called `batctl-tiny`, that lacks some of the options mentioned here (e.g., `batctl n` and `batnctl o`).
 However, if you install `batctl` first and then `kmod-batman-adv`, the package manager will preserve `batctl-default`, which has most of the `batctl` features.
-In this tutorial, however, we will use the `batctl-full` package that contains all features referred to in the [batctl man page](https://downloads.open-mesh.org/batman/manpages/batctl.8.html).
+In this tutorial, however, we will use the `batctl-full` package that contains all features referred to in the [`batctl` manual](https://downloads.open-mesh.org/batman/manpages/batctl.8.html).

 Finally, the installation of `wpad-mesh-wolfssl` will conflict with the already installed `wpad-basic-wolfssl` package (or any other `wpad-basic*` package, for that matter).
 This means **you have to remove the latter before installing the former**.
 To remove the `wpad-basic-wolfssl` or any other conflicting `wpad-basic` package, simply type